adamsissoko/CS360/README.md

-<h1>CS 360 - Mobile Architecture and Programming</h1>
+<h1>Mobile Architecture and Programming</h1>
 <h2>By Adam Sissoko<br>
 Southern New Hampshire University</h2>

 <h3>Project Overview</h3>
 <p>
-This repository is the consolidated collection of all projects and assignments undertaken as part of the CS 360 Mobile Architecture and Programming course at Southern New Hampshire University (SNHU).
-The ultimate deliverable of this course was the development of an event tracking Android application.
-This application was engineered using a variety of Android frameworks, APIs, and subsystems to create a robust and user-friendly experience.
+Welcome to this repository, a showcase of diverse mobile architecture and programming projects!
+The highlight is an Android-based event tracking application designed to help users manage their tasks and schedules.
+This application utilizes various Android frameworks, APIs, and subsystems to offer a powerful yet user-friendly experience.
 </p>

 <h3>Core Technologies and Libraries</h3>
 <ul>